schemaspy/schemaspy/docs/source/installation.rst

 Installation
 =====================================

-Requirements
+Prequisites
 ------------

-Before you can use SchemaSpy you must have the following requirements available on your local system.
+Before you can use SchemaSpy you must have the following prerequisites available on your local system.

 * Java
 * a JDBC driver file for your specific database engine